 "We hope that by extending her time in Paris, Emily will further the relationships she has already made, delve deeper into our culture, and perhaps pick up a few words of basic French."

-While there is no trailer for Emily in Paris season 2 just yet, Netflix has dropped a few teaser videos.
+Previously, Netflix released a few teaser videos.
 The first accompanied the announcement video about season 2 featuring the cast cheekily saying "Deux" (or two, in French).
 Even Emily herself seems to know that French word.

-Netflix dropped another cast video to reveal the start of production on Emily in Paris season 2, as well as celebrate the show's status as the most popular comedy on the service.
+A cast video first revealed the start of production on Emily in Paris season 2 and celebrated the show's status as the most popular comedy on the service.

 Emily in Paris season 2 cast